ukozdan/S4OQ/README.md

 - Medium Detail: 30
 - Large Detail: 30
 - Very Large Detail: 30
+- Experiment with these values.
+The originals went bump crazy in places; ideally just pick out details that really need it.
 - Bump/Normal Map needs to be saved as 24bit .tga, convention is "_norm" as end of file name.

 ### SwatEd